jangler/fervor/README.md

 Fervor
 ======
-A graphical cross-platform text editor (alpha status).
+A graphical, modeless, cross-platform text editor influenced by Acme, vi, and even Notepad.

+This project is in alpha status--use at your own risk!

 ![screenshot](http://jangler.info/dl/2015-06-08-195034_fervor.png 'screenshot')